Scientific literacy: Promoting and measuring

 Proponents of scientific literacy tend to focus on what is learned by the time a student graduates from high school.
 Science literacy has always been an important element of the standards movement in education.
 All science literacy documents have been drafted with the explicit intent of influencing educational standards, as a means to drive curriculum, teaching, assessment, and ultimately, learning nationwide.
 Moreover, scientific literacy provides an important basis for making informed social decisions.
 Science is a human process carried out in a social context, which makes it relevant as a part of our science education.
 In order for people to make evidence-informed decision, everyone should seek to improve their scientific literacy.

 Relevant research has suggested ways to promote scientific literacy to students more efficiently.
 Programs to promote scientific literacy among students abound, including several programs sponsored by technology companies, as well as quiz bowls and science fairs.
 A partial list of such programs includes the Global Challenge Award, the National Ocean Sciences Bowl and Action Bioscience.

 Some organizations have attempted to compare the scientific literacy of adults in different countries.
-The Organisation for Economic Co-operation and Development found that scientific literacy in the United States is not measurably different from the OECD average.
+The OECD found that scientific literacy in the United States is not measurably different from the OECD average.
 Science News reports "The new U.S. rate, based on questionnaires administered in 2008, is seven percentage points behind Sweden, the only European nation to exceed the Americans.
 The U.S. figure is slightly higher than that for Denmark, Finland, Norway and the Netherlands.
-And it’s double the 2005 rate in the United Kingdom (and the collective rate for the European Union)."
+And it's double the 2005 rate in the United Kingdom (and the collective rate for the European Union)."

 University educators are attempting to develop reliable instruments to measure scientific literacy, and the use of concept inventories is increasing in the fields of physics, astronomy, chemistry, biology and earth science.